tlswg/tls13-spec/draft-ietf-tls-tls13.md

                previously noted message.

-            *  Indicates optional or situation-dependent messages/extensions that are not always sent.
+            *  Indicates optional or situation-dependent messages that are not always sent.

             {} Indicates messages protected using keys
                derived from the ephemeral secret.